Terradue/doc-developer-sandbox/source/start/github/index.rst

 * Compile the BEAM Java code and copy the JARs in the right spot
 * Copy the app-resources files to the */application* file system.

-At this point you can use *ciop-simjob* and *ciop-simwf* to test the application
+At this point you can use *ciop-run* to test the application.

 .. tip::